 Students are expected to attend class.
 The policies that govern attendance and dress code requirements are described in writing in the syllabus for each course at the discretion of the faculty member.
 Keep in mind that RUSM is non-sectarian and does not close for religious holidays.
 Attending examinations and other required exercises is mandatory.
 Missing a mandatory activity can result in a zero, except for the following:

-Petitions to Miss a Foundations of Medicine Exam or Miss/Reschedule a Mandatory Foundations of Medicine Academic Activity
+Petitions to Miss a Medical Sciences Exam or Miss/Reschedule a Mandatory Medical Sciences Academic Activity

 The Associate Dean of Student Affairs or authorized designee will consider petitions for excused events that are not addressed by the above exceptions or course syllabus.
 Proper documentation and supporting documents must be submitted to the Associate Dean of Student Affairs or authorized designee prior to the event for review and consideration on the basis of extraordinary personal circumstances.